 💡 Keep in mind, make sure you've added your social URLs and email address on the Registration Basics page under 'Organizer Information'.

-Add to Calendar - Activate this option to display the 'Add to Calendar' link on the Registration page and the checkout confirmation page.
+• Add to calendar - Activate this option to show the 'Add to calendar' link on the Registration page and the checkout confirmation page.
 When a user clicks this link, they can add this event to one of the available calendars.

 Language Settings

-These settings let you choose the Default Language of your Registration page and communications and activate language selection for registrants.
+These settings let you choose the default language for the Registration page and communications and activate language selection for registrants.

 There are two scenarios to consider with these settings: